Air Vaporizer Review

 Unlike the Solo, the Air’s rechargeable battery is designed to be easily swapped out for a fresh replacement.
 So if you don’t have the time to wait around for it to recharge after you’ve drained it, you can simply swap it out for a fresh one.
 Unfortunately, it doesn’t come standard with an extra battery so if you want one, you’ll have to buy it separately.

-The battery, a rechargeable 18650 lithium-ion, lasts for just about an hour before it needs to be replaced or recharged.
+The battery, a rechargeable 18650 lithium-ion, lasts for just about an hour before it needs to be swapped or recharged.
 For us, this translates into anywhere from three to five sessions.
-If you don’t have a backup battery to swap in when it runs dry, you’ll find that it takes approximately 2.5 hours to fully recharge.
+It takes approximately 2.5 hours to fully recharge.
 And if you don’t care to wait until it’s completely recharged, you’ll be happy to find that it can be used after about 20 minutes of charging due to its pass-through charging technology.

 While accessories are no stranger to the Solo, the Air vaporizer offers a range of accessories that exceed that of the Solo.
 And for Solo owners, the best part is that they’re interchangeable so if you want to use your old Solo mouthpiece or adapter, you can.
 For those who want to attach a water filter, there are GonG adapters and hydrotubes that will allow you to do just that.